ComPDFKit/compdfkit-pdf-sdk-android/README.md

 # Introduction

-[ComPDFKit](https://www.compdf.com/) PDF SDK is a powerful PDF library for developers to add robust PDF functionality to their applications, which ships with simple-to-use Java APIs to offer document viewing, creation, searching, annotation, and editing.
-With this SDK, even developers with limited knowledge of PDF can quickly build a professional PDF viewer with just a few lines of code on the Android platform.

-[ComPDFKit API](https://api.compdf.com/api/pricing) allows you to get 1000 files processing monthly now!
-Just [sign up](https://api.compdf.com/signup) for a free trial and enjoy comprehensive PDF functions.
+ComPDFKit PDF SDK for Android is developed and maintained by [ComPDF](https://www.compdf.com/), enabling developers to quickly and seamlessly integrate advanced PDF functionalities—such as viewing, editing, annotating, and signing—into any Android application.
+The ComPDFKit Android PDF Library provides an easy-to-use Java API that allows direct access to a wide range of PDF features without the need for complex configurations.
+By [registering for a free ComPDF API account](https://api.compdf.com/signup), developers can process up to 1,000 PDF files monthly.
+More Information can be found at: [https://www.compdf.com/guides/pdf-sdk/android/overview](https://www.compdf.com/guides/pdf-sdk/android/overview)

 # Table of Content